sbourget/moodle-block_links/README.md

 ===============================================================================
 [![Build Status](https://travis-ci.org/sbourget/moodle-block_links.svg?branch=master)](https://travis-ci.org/sbourget/moodle-block_links)

-This 'block is allows a site administrator to display links to users based on specific user profile fields
+This 'block is allows a site administrator to display links to users based on specific user profile fields.

 Created by:
-    Sean Madden - Original block implementation for Moodle v1.6 Stephen Bourget - Block maintenance and updates for later versions of Moodle (v1.8 - Present)
+    Sean Madden - Original block implementation for Moodle v1.6.
+    Stephen Bourget - Block maintenance and updates for later versions of Moodle (v1.8 - Present)

 Developed for Goffstown School District (Goffstown NH, USA) Many ideas and code were taken from other Moodle modules and Moodle itself